pranav-joshi-iitgn/Intro_to_Learning_Sciences/Project/FinalAssignment.md

 - Problem-based learning engages students but often involves episodic problems rather than sustained artifact development, limiting the sense of ownership and long-term trajectory effects that come from building something persistent.
 - Situated learning can overwhelm students with authentic complexity before they have sufficient schemas as Sweller warns about.
 - Cognitive apprenticeship alone, while effective for competence development, doesn't necessarily produce the sense of ownership and identity from having built something personally meaningful.

+As for collaborative learning, although there was grouping, it didn't necessarily lead to collaboration between _all_ team-members, as was the case of my team.
+Even through I was lucky and reaped the benefits of timely guidance from a PL theory expert in the team, this is most likely a rare scenario.
+Thus the course failed to correctly apply the principles in collaborative learning.
+This is discussed in detail in the "design gaps" subsection.
+Moreover, the reason for have the project be done in groups and the specific group size is unclear.
+It doesn't lead to any significant advantages in my opinion.

 \newpage